From Denial to Triumph: How the Internet and Kindness Rebuilt a Young Girl’s Confidence with a Bionic Arm

 Enter the unexpected heroes: a band of strangers and the CEO of CrowdHealth, Andy Schoonover.
 With a twinkle of holiday spirit and modern-day philanthropy, donations poured into the Batemans’ GoFundMe page, surpassing the $24,000 aim.
 CrowdHealth swooped in with their superhero cape to cover the costs completely.

-“We were looking for some modalities to help people during the holiday season, and I stumbled upon Remis story on social media, — as paraphrased from commentary about Schoonover.
+“We were looking for some ways to help people during the holiday season, and I stumbled upon Remis story on social media, — as paraphrased from commentary about Schoonover.
 “We were honored to help her out….”

 It’s quite poetic how the Batemans’ social media post turned into a community affair, leaving internet memes about the debacle circling with cheeky captions like, “When life gives you lemons, fund a bionic arm.”